alirezaarzehgar/send-c-structure-over-tcp-ip/README.md

 ## Send a c struct over TCP/IP network

-This smal project is just a bullshit example about sending C structures over network.
+This small project is just a bullshit example about sending C structures over network.

 This way is suitable for writing structures on all file descriptors like sockets, pipes, and etc.